Tupolev Tu-114: Design

-The Tu-114s was a rare example of plane with a dual-use layout — as commercial airliner and for government transportation.
+The Tu-114s was a rare example of a plane with a dual-use layout — as a commercial airliner and for government transportation.
 The same dual-purpose layout was used in the first Tu-104s.
 The Tu-114 had four sleeping compartments with three berths in each, and a "restaurant" cabin in the midsection of the aircraft — the loudest section on the aircraft — with eight tables, each of which had six seats in a face-to-face arrangement.
 During official flights the middle cabin was used as a restaurant for dining.
 VIPs like Nikita Khrushchev and his wife travelled in the sleeping compartments, with their staff and entourage in two tourist class cabins with 3+3 layout.
 Front cabins had 41 seats (first row 2+3), and the aft cabin had 54 seats.

 On domestic flights all seats were sold at one price; there was no class difference in the USSR during the Tu-114's flying career.
-The most uncomfortable places on the plane were in the "restaurant" compartments (six seats instead three sleeping berths), these were sold last.
+The most uncomfortable places on the plane were in the "restaurant" compartments (six seats instead of three sleeping berths), these were sold last.
 Three places in row 16, near the stair to the lower deck were equipped with baby bassinets.
 Maximum seating capacity of the Tu-114 in its "native" configuration was 170 passengers.

 For international flights, sleeping places were sold as first class.
 In the early 1970s, sleeping compartments and the "restaurant" on most Tu-114s (excluding three or four) were dismantled and replaced with the usual passenger seats, with maximum seating reaching 200.

 The design was not without shortcomings.
 Passengers on the Tu-114 endured high noise levels (108–112 dB) and vibrations from the propellers and engines.